spack/spack-monitor/README.md

 with docker-compose (containers), but it could also be installed and run natively using a hosted database elsewhere, if necessary.

+⚠️ *This respository is under development!
+All is subject to change.
+Use at your own risk!* ⚠️

 ## Development Plan

 1. Develop the base models for a spec